Building the System That Builds the Product

 • Getting it up in a PR

-As engineers, we're not here to just be a review bot.
+As engineers, we're not here to be a review bot.
 We're here to develop that system.
 We're here to maintain that system.
-We're here to use that system to achieve the next order of magnitude of productivity when working with software.
+We're here to use that system to hit the next order of magnitude on productivity.

 This is a really big deal.
-If you can get to the point where you describe the features you need and ship them off to agents to build, you can actually run many systems yourself.
-A small team could manage an entire area of a company.
+Once you can describe the features you need and hand them off to agents, you can actually run many systems yourself.
+A small team could own an entire area of a company.

-We're talking about getting rid of a lot of the boilerplate, a lot of the density, a lot of the process we need to work through to develop products.
+We're getting rid of a lot of the boilerplate, a lot of the density, a lot of the process you have to slog through to ship products.

-The industry has been trying to reach this level of abstraction for years:
+The industry has been chasing this kind of abstraction for years:

 • Drag-and-drop templates